wyxos/metatrader-automation/readme.md

 2. Open your web browser and navigate to `http://localhost:8000`

+3. The web interface has three main tabs:
+   - **Logs**: View all trading signals and their outcomes
+   - **Channels**: Configure which Telegram channels to monitor
+   - **Accounts**: Manage your MetaTrader 5 accounts

+4. To set up a new channel:
+   - Go to the Channels tab
+   - The application will automatically detect available channels
-3. Configure the Telegram channels you want to monitor
+   - Enable the channels you want to monitor
+   - Optionally, map each channel to a specific MetaTrader account

+5. To set up a new MetaTrader account:
+   - Go to the Accounts tab
+   - Click "Add Account"
+   - Enter the account details (name, server, login ID, password)
+   - Click "Save"

-4. The application will automatically process trading signals from the enabled channels
+6. The application will automatically process trading signals from the enabled channels and send orders to the configured MetaTrader accounts.

 ## Project Structure